tomaszsztajkowski/Sudoku/README.md

 ### Setup

 - Run 'GUI.py'
-- If that doesn't work open terminal at the location of the project and type in"
+- If that doesn't work open terminal at the location of the project and type in:
 ```shell
 python GUI.py
 ```

-#### Instruction
+## Instructions
 - left mouse button - select a tile
 - 1 to 9 - insert a number into the tile
 - 0 - delete the number from a tile